Watch the work under the scaffolding unfold, including gilding and stonework and making the Tower fit for the 21st century

-The people conserving Big Ben
+The people who conserved Big Ben

 People from across the UK have come together to save one of the best loved buildings in the world.